sjsu-cmpe172-team12/to-do-list/README.md

 ## App Setup

-1. Node JS
+1. Node JS Runtime Environment
-2.
+2. VSCode for UI and Eclipse IDE for backend API
-3. Maven
+3. Java 11 + Maven
+4. MySQL Workbench

 ## How To Run The Program Locally:

-### Client

-1. Open up a terminal and change directory (`cd`) to the project directory
-2. `cd` to 'client'
-3. Type `npm install` to install frontend dependencies
-4. Type `npm run start` to start client server
+Clone the project using git clone

 ### Server
 1. `cd` to the project directory.
-2. `cd` to server.
+2. `cd` to '/backend'
-3. Build and run the maven project: `mvn spring-boot:run`
-4. If backend fails to run due to failed MySQL connection, read note below:
+3. Have your database ready
+4. Right Click and choose 'Run As > Spring Boot App'

+### Database
-**IMPORTANT NOTE:** Since we've closed our deployments, our RDS is no longer active and so the backend will not run.
-To run locally, you need to uncomment some lines in the server/src/main/resources/application.properties to connect to your local MySQL instance using your credentials
+Since our AWS RDS and deployments have been shutdown to avoid charges, our backend will not run with the current setup.
+To run the app locally, please create a MySQL DB instance and connect it to the backend by updating file 'src/main/resources/application.properties' with your credentials

-The database schemas & dummy data is included in server/database folder

 ```
-    spring.datasource.url=jdbc:mysql://localhost:3306/todo?useLegacyDatetimeCode=false&serverTimezone=America/Los_Angeles

-    spring.datasource.username=<YOUR MYSQL INSTANCE USERNAME>

-    spring.datasource.password=<YOUR MYSQL INSTANCE PASSWORD>
+spring.datasource.url=
+spring.datasource.username=
+spring.datasource.password=
 ```

+### Client
+1. Open up a terminal and change directory (`cd`) to the project directory
+2. `cd` to 'to-do-list/backend/frontend'
+3. Run `npm install` to install node_modules
+4. Run `npm run start` to start client server on localhost:3000

 ## Project Documentation